Saverio001/jo-condor.org/content/text/peculiar/index.md

 You would not be able to recall what each was about - much less, *why was it even there*.
 This does not appear to be by chance: it is clear, even at first glance, that lots of care went into crafting them.
-They mean nothing, but in a very deliberate way: *as if they were designed not to mean anything*.
+They mean nothing, but in a very deliberate way: as if they were *designed* not to mean anything.

 They are the white noise of the written word.

-Wondering about the meaning of what has explicitly been designed to have no meaning is a fool's errand.
+Wondering about the meaning of what has explicitly been designed to have no meaning does not seem to be very useful.
-What could be a reasonable course of action, then?
+What could a reasonable course of action be, then?

 One valuable clue is, if there are any insights to be gained, it could be useful to shift our perspective a bit.